25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 1) Grilled Italian Sausage & Veggies

-The prep work is super easy.
-We tear off large pieces of heavy-duty foil (about 2 feet long) and divide the sausage and veggie mixture between them.
-Then we seal the packets properly by folding the sides together in the middle and rolling up the ends.
+We tear off big pieces of heavy-duty foil (about 2 feet long) and divide the sausage-veggie mix between them.
+Then we seal the packets by folding the sides and rolling up the ends.

-When camping, we place these packets right on the grill over medium-high heat for about 15-20 minutes.
-The magic happens when the tomatoes burst and the potatoes become fork-tender.
+At camp, we put these packets right on the grill over medium-high heat for about 15-20 minutes.
+Tomatoes burst, potatoes get fork-tender, and everything smells amazing.

 2) Lemon Herb Shrimp Bake

-One of our favorite camping meals has to be these Lemon Garlic Herb Shrimp Foil Packets.
-They’re super easy to prepare and clean up is a breeze – exactly what we want when enjoying the great outdoors!
+One of our favorite camping meals is this Lemon Garlic Herb Shrimp Foil Packet.
+It’s so easy to prep and cleanup is practically nonexistent, just what you want at camp.

-For this delicious meal, you’ll need about 2 pounds of peeled and deveined raw shrimp, olive oil, minced garlic, and fresh lemon.
-We like to add our favorite herbs like parsley, basil, or dill depending on what we’re in the mood for.
+You’ll need about 2 pounds of peeled, deveined raw shrimp, olive oil, minced garlic, and fresh lemon.
+We like to toss in parsley, basil, or dill, depending on our mood.

-Preparation couldn’t be simpler.
-Just lay out a sheet of foil on a flat surface and place all your ingredients in the center.
-We drizzle everything with olive oil, sprinkle with garlic, and add lemon slices for that fresh citrus kick.
+Just lay a sheet of foil on a flat surface and pile your ingredients in the middle.
+Drizzle with olive oil, sprinkle with garlic, and top with lemon slices for that citrusy punch.

-Once everything is arranged, fold the foil into a secure packet.
-These can be cooked in your campfire or on a grill for about 8-10 minutes until the shrimp turn pink and opaque.
+Fold the foil into a packet.
+Cook these in your campfire or on a grill for about 8-10 minutes, until the shrimp turn pink and opaque.

-We love serving these packets with some pre-cooked rice or a simple salad.
-The best part?
-Everyone gets their own packet, which means customization is totally possible and there are no dishes to wash!
+We usually serve these with pre-cooked rice or a simple salad.
+Best part?
+Everyone gets their own packet, so you can customize, and there’s no pile of dishes to tackle.

 3) Chicken Fajita Packets

-To make these delicious packets, we start by slicing chicken, bell peppers, and onions into thin strips.
-We like using a mix of red, yellow, and green peppers for color and flavor.
+We slice chicken, bell peppers, and onions into thin strips.
+Mixing red, yellow, and green peppers gives the meal a pop of color and flavor.

-Next, we place the chicken and veggies in a large bowl and sprinkle with fajita seasoning.
-A little drizzle of oil helps coat everything evenly and prevents sticking.
+Into a bowl they go, with a sprinkle of fajita seasoning.
+A drizzle of oil helps coat everything and keeps it from sticking.

-After dividing the mixture onto foil squares, we fold them up tight and they’re ready for cooking!
-These packets need about 20-25 minutes on the campfire or until the chicken reaches 165°F.
+We divide the mixture onto foil squares and fold them up tight.
+These need about 20-25 minutes on the campfire or until the chicken hits 165°F.

-We love serving our fajitas with warm tortillas, sour cream, and guacamole.
-It’s like having a Mexican restaurant right at our campsite!
+We like to serve fajitas with warm tortillas, sour cream, and guacamole.

 4) Hobo Dinner with Hamburger

-This classic campfire meal has been a favorite of ours for years!
-Hobo dinners with hamburger are simple foil packet meals that combine seasoned ground beef with veggies for a complete meal that’s easy to cook over campfire coals.
+This classic campfire meal never goes out of style.
+Hobo dinners with hamburger are easy foil packets—seasoned ground beef with veggies for a full meal cooked right on the coals.

-To make these tasty packets, we start with hamburger patties about 1 inch thick.
-We’ve found that using 80/20 or even 75/25 ground beef works best since the fat adds moisture and flavor as it cooks.
+We start with hamburger patties about an inch thick.
+Using 80/20 or 75/25 ground beef adds moisture and flavor as it cooks.

-For the veggie base, we always include diced potatoes and carrots.
-These comfort food staples pair perfectly with the beef, creating a hearty meal that satisfies after a day of outdoor activities.
+For veggies, we always include diced potatoes and carrots.
+These comfort food staples pair perfectly with the beef and keep you full after a day outdoors.

-Our secret ingredient?
-A sprinkle of French onion soup mix adds amazing flavor and extra moisture to the packet.
-We also add a small pat of butter on top of each patty before sealing.
+Our secret move?
+A sprinkle of French onion soup mix for flavor and moisture.
+We also add a pat of butter on top of each patty before sealing the foil.

-We wrap everything tightly in heavy-duty foil, making sure to seal the edges well.
-Then we place our packets on hot coals and cook for about 30-45 minutes, flipping halfway through cooking time.
+We wrap everything up tight in heavy-duty foil and seal the edges.
+Then we place the packets on hot coals and cook for 30-45 minutes, flipping once halfway through.

 5) BBQ Chicken and Pineapple

-When we’re camping, we love meals that are both easy to prepare and packed with flavor.
-BBQ chicken and pineapple foil packets definitely fit the bill!
+When we’re camping, we crave meals that are easy to prepare and big on flavor.
+BBQ chicken and pineapple foil packets always deliver.

-To make this tropical-inspired meal, start by placing a chicken breast in the center of a piece of foil that’s about 12×18 inches.
-Don’t forget to spray the foil with nonstick cooking spray first to prevent sticking.
+To make this tropical-inspired meal, place a chicken breast in the center of a piece of foil (about 12×18 inches).
+Don’t forget to spray with nonstick cooking spray first.

-The magic happens when you add juicy pineapple chunks and colorful bell peppers to the chicken.
-These ingredients create a perfect sweet and savory combination that’s hard to beat.
+Add juicy pineapple chunks and colorful bell peppers to the chicken.
+The sweet and savory combo just works.

-Once you’ve assembled your ingredients, just fold the foil over and pinch the ends together to create a sealed packet.
-This keeps all those amazing flavors locked in while cooking.
+Fold the foil over and pinch the ends to seal the packet.
+This keeps all those flavors locked in while cooking.

-We love to sprinkle some fresh chopped cilantro on top just before serving for a burst of color and flavor!
+We like to finish with chopped cilantro on top for a fresh pop of color and flavor.

 6) S’mores Dessert Packets

 Who doesn’t love a good s’more while camping?
-We’ve found that making foil packet s’mores is a game-changer around the campfire.
-They’re less messy than traditional s’mores and just as delicious!
+We’ve found that making foil packet s’mores totally changes the campfire game.

-We’ve learned that you can get creative with ingredients too!
-Try adding sliced strawberries or bananas for a fruity twist.
-Sometimes we even sprinkle in some peanut butter chips for extra flavor.
+You can get creative with the fillings, too.
+Sometimes we add sliced strawberries or bananas for a fruity twist, or toss in some peanut butter chips.

-Fold up the foil into a secure packet, making sure the edges are sealed tightly.
-Place it near the edge of your campfire (not directly in the flames) for about 3-5 minutes.
+Fold up the foil into a tight packet.
+Place it near the edge of your campfire, not right in the flames, and let it heat for about 3 to 5 minutes.

-For a fun twist, try making s’mores nachos by layering broken graham crackers, chocolate chips, and mini marshmallows in your foil packet.
-Heat until melty and dig in with a spoon!
+Want to mix it up?
+Try s’mores nachos by layering broken graham crackers, chocolate chips, and mini marshmallows in a foil packet.
+Heat until everything’s melty and dig in with a spoon!

 7) Honey Garlic Salmon Feast

-To make this tasty dish, start with fresh salmon fillets placed on a large piece of heavy-duty foil.
-We like to add a generous coating of butter, honey, and minced garlic for that perfect sweet and savory combination.
+Start with fresh salmon fillets on a sheet of heavy-duty foil.
+We slather on butter, honey, and minced garlic for that sweet and savory kick.

-Season everything with salt, pepper, and a squeeze of fresh lemon juice.
-Then seal your foil packet tightly to keep all those amazing flavors and juices inside while cooking.
+Season everything with salt, pepper, and a squeeze of lemon juice.
+Seal the foil really well to keep all the flavors in while it cooks.

 8) Southwest Chicken and Black Beans

-These packets cook perfectly over campfire coals in about 20-25 minutes.
-We’ve found they’re hearty enough for dinner but don’t leave us feeling too stuffed for s’mores later!
+These packets cook over campfire coals in about 20 to 25 minutes.
+They’re filling enough for dinner , but somehow never leave us too full for dessert later.

 9) Bacon, Potato, and Corn Chowder

-Cook it over medium campfire coals for about 20-25 minutes, turning occasionally.
-The potatoes get perfectly tender and absorb all those amazing flavors.
+Cook over medium campfire coals for about 20 to 25 minutes, turning now and then.
+The potatoes turn tender and soak up all the flavor.

-When you open the packet, the steam will reveal a creamy, chunky chowder that’s perfect for cool camping evenings.
-We like to sprinkle extra bacon on top before eating!
+When you open the packet, steam pours out, and you get creamy, chunky chowder.
+We always throw a little extra bacon on top before digging in.

 10) Maple Mustard Pork Chops

-We absolutely love this sweet and tangy foil packet meal that’s perfect for camping trips!
-Pork chops become tender and flavorful when cooked with a delicious maple mustard sauce.
+This sweet and tangy foil packet is a camping favorite.
+Pork chops get super tender and flavorful with a maple mustard glaze.

-To make these, we start with boneless pork chops and coat them with a simple mixture of maple syrup and Dijon mustard.
-The combination creates a mouthwatering glaze that caramelizes beautifully during cooking.
+We start with boneless pork chops and slather on a mix of maple syrup and Dijon mustard.
+The glaze caramelizes while it cooks and smells incredible.

 11) Veggie Medley Delight